ubergrape/grape-ds/docs/docs/color.md

 | <Swatch color="#472a02"></Swatch> | `gold-80` | #472a02 | 71,42,2
 | <Swatch color="#331900"></Swatch> | `gold-90` | #331900 | 51,25,0
 ## Color tokens
 Each color token is drawn from a color palette token.
 We only use token-based colors in all of our components.
+For designers, all our color tokens are ready to be used in Figma [Grape DS Foundation - Colors](https://www.figma.com/file/1H80rWSPzHMnJ66iic8z5q/?node-id=114%3A2), and available as color styles from the Figma Team Library.
 ### Neutrals
-Neutral tokens are divided into `base-bw`, `base` and `base-warm`.
+Neutral colors are divided into `base-bw`, `base` and `base-warm`.
 Neutrals (except base-bw) have 8 possible lightness grades, from ghost to darkest.
 #### Base BW
 | Color | Token | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- | :-- |